 Where to go from here

-Pick one area this week
+Pick one area to start

 Close the loop with your data